forsbergapp/app_portfolio/README.md

 10. Issues

 	Not supported:

 	Hijri transliteration on Android.

 	Armenian language on Chrome or Chromium, use Edge or other for Puppeteer if needed.

+	Hanidec numbers Javascript bugs:

+	Javascript does not support Hanidec numbers used in Chinese and North Korean numbers from 10 and above.
+Fore example 10 in latn number system will display the individual numbers 1 and 0 in Hanidec 一〇 (Yī and Líng) and not 10 in Hanidec that should be 十 (Shí).

+	new Intl.NumberFormat('zh-u-nu-hanidec').format(10);
+	result: 一〇 (Yī and Líng) should be 十 (Shí) or
+	(10).toLocaleString('zh-u-nu-hanidec')
+	result: 一〇 (Yī and Líng) should be 十 (Shí)

+	(十).toLocaleString('en') should convert hanidec to 10 in latn numbers but returns NaN

+	String.fromCharCode(0x5341).toLocaleString('en-u-nu-latin')
+	UTF-16 code unit of Hanidec 十 (Shí), should return 10 in latin number but returns 十.

+	Oracle issues:
+	oracle can not save long BASE64 strings to CLOB column oracle ORA-0932 in admin dashboard, sql valid, oracledb module error oracle ORA-0905 in admin users